pacifio/learning-dom/README.md

 # Basic DOM projects

 This repo contains of me practicing vanilla js and basic DOM manipulation .
-Some projects are from tutorials from [Freecodecamp](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ) but most of the projects are just self made for no reason 😅
+Some projects are from tutorials from [Freecodecamp](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ) and [Frank's Lab](https://www.youtube.com/channel/UCEqc149iR-ALYkGM6TG-7vQ) most of the projects are just self made for no reason 😅

 ## Sample projects